 We have not yet been able to perform the procedures required by the National Audit Office (NAO) on the Whole of Government Accounts (WGA) submission.
-This is because HM Treasury (HMT) are continuing to review the online 2020/21 WGA Data Collection Tool (DCT) and update the guidance that is available for preparers.
-Based on the last available update the DCT and guidance is not expected to be available until mid 2022.
-Therefore the 2020/21 WGA component instructions will not be available for auditors to consider until after this date.
-Group Audit Instructions and the timetable for 2020/21 will necessarily follow any changes HMT make to the DCT and process.
-Although, as in previous years we expect the Council to be below the threshold that required us to undertaken any detailed procedures, we are not able to issue our certificate until the Group Audit Instructions are issued.
+Although, as in previous years we expect the Council to be below the threshold that required us to undertaken any detailed procedures, we are not able to issue our certificate until the NAO has confirmed whether they want any additional procedure undertaken for the Council.